Alluxio/alluxio/docs/en/Configuring-Alluxio-with-secure-HDFS.md

 `${ALLUXIO_HOME}/conf/`

 Optionally, you can set jvm-level system properties for customized Kerberos configurations:
 `java.security.krb5.realm` and `java.security.krb5.kdc`.
+Those Kerberos configurations route java libraries to specified Kerberos realm and KDC server address.
-If both are set to empty, Kerberos library will respect the default machine Kerberos configuration.
+If both are set to empty, Kerberos library will respect the default Kerberos configuration on the machine.
 For example, if you use Hadoop or Spark, you can set those two configurations in `HADOOP_OPTS` or `SPARK_OPTS` with `-D`.
 If you use Alluxio shell, you can add it to `ALLUXIO_JAVA_OPTS` in `conf/alluxio-env.sh`.

 {% include Configuring-Alluxio-with-secure-HDFS/alluxio-opts.md %}